liampshaw/mobile-gene-regions/README.md

 `analyze-flanking-regions.py` is just a helper script that creates a config file and calls the pipeline for a single gene.
 However, the pipeline is written in [snakemake](https://snakemake.readthedocs.io/en/stable/index.html), so as to potentially enable analysis of multiple genes in a single command once the input files have been formatted correctly and put in the `input` directory.

 Outputs for a given gene are saved in `{output_dir}/{focal_gene_name}`.
 They include output data files as well as interactive html plots (generated with [altair](https://altair-viz.github.io/) in Python).
+N.B.
+In the manuscript we talk about 'uninterrupted shared distance' - this is referred to as 'breakpoint distance' in the code and documentation, but it is the same quantity.

 A tutorial on how to prepare data and use the pipeline to explore flanking regions is available in `tutorial/Tutorial.md`.

 ### Beta-lactamases example